 - Preventing $1000 of lost, damaged, or obsolete inventory in a year produces the same financial result as $12,500 in new sales.

-- An annual saving of $5000 by finding a better supplier of materials or product, reducing freight cost, taking advantage of purchase discounts, and so forth, is worth $62,500 in sales.
+- An annual saving of $5000 by finding a better supplier of materials or products, reducing freight cost, taking advantage of purchase discounts, and so forth, is worth $62,500 in sales.

 - An improved business system or process that can perform a task with one less employee earning $25,000 per year and no benefits is equal to $312,500 in sales.
 YES, THREE-HUNDRED AND TWELVE THOUSAND, FIVE- HUNDRED DOLLARS!